-The most common style of ratcheting screwdriver stores its bits inside of the grip.
-Often, there is a cap that threads on and off or pops out of the handle, providing access to your driver bits.
+The most common style of ratcheting screwdriver stores its bits inside the grip.
+Often, there is a cap that threads on and off or pops out of the handle, providing access to the driver bits.
 Multiple bits clip to a removable ring, allowing you to choose the appropriate bit or store it away securely.
 Other models have bit-clips built into the cap.

 Bits on the Handle

 As opposed to storing your bits inside the handle, several models come with storage on the handle.
 These models have slots or holes for holding the bits right in the grip.
 They either clip into place or slide in from the bottom of the handle.

 The benefit of these screwdrivers is that, many times, the bits are long.
 You can get a good grip on them when storing or swapping bits.
 The downside is that these screwdrivers are often heavier, and bits often fall or slide out of lower-end models when you aren’t looking.